+1. When a ship runs into difficulty, a quick and efficient salvage operation is a priority for both the and the owner.

+2. The LOF enables salvage services to be provided without

+- 3. The Salvage Arbitration Branch collects from shipowners, cargo owners and their insurers to protect the interests of the - 4.
+The salvage reward is left open and is determined later by a(n) .
+The level of "reward" is fair to all parties and encourages salvage operations, in other words it encourages others to aid vessels in distress. - 5.
+The factors considered before the award (= arbitration decision) is determined and published are: the consumed for the salvage operation, the risks presented, and the of property salvaged.

+General Average

-5 ship runs into difficulty, a quick and efficient salvage operation is a prio- oth the and the owner.
-2. The L OF enables salvage services to be provided without tration Branch collects from shipowners, cargo nsurers to protect the interests of the level o of "reward" is d is left open and is determined later by a(n) The s fair to all parties and encourages salvage operations, in other words it to aid vessels in distress. lished actors considerates are: the lered before the award (= arbitration decision) is determined and pub- consumed for the salvage operation, the risks pre- of property salvaged.
-Ger neral Ave erage vess the time form law sel, the own loss to contend when the manner of most contend to the manner of the mann wners of the variable to the insurance and countries.
-In countries, and the an every sure, and the some of the som average, if cargo is jettisoned in a successful effort to refloat a grounded ressel and the cargo saved are required to absorb a proportional share of e owner of the cargo that has been sacrificed.
-All participants in the marito offset the losses incurred.
-The law of general average became an early and was practised by ancient Greeks.
-It still remains part of the admiralty order for General Average to be properly declared: rent which is beyond the shipowners' control, which imperils the entire untary sacrifice, thing saved. ight be: the jettison of certain cargo; the use of tugs or salvors; damage to grounding, or knowingly working the engines that will result in damage. their definitions.
-4 1. lien 2. irrespec 3. grounds 4. appeal 5. impend S □ apply to a higher court for a reversal of the decision of a lower court □ counterbalance, use one cost to reduce the effect of another □ factors forming a basis for the justification of a belief □ the jurisdiction of law courts over cases concerning ships/the sea □ regardless of, not taking something into account a) Read a text about chartering.
-Match each title sentence below with a paraaraph.
+Under the law of general average, if cargo is jettisoned in a successful effort to refloat a grounded vessel, the owners of the vessel and the cargo saved are required to absorb a proportional share of the loss to compensate the owner of the cargo that has been sacrificed.
+All participants in the maritime venture contribute to offset the losses incurred.
+The law of general average became an early form of marine insurance and was practised by ancient Greeks.
+It still remains part of the admiralty law of most countries.
+In order for General Average to be properly declared:

+- 1) there must be an event which is beyond the shipowners' control, which imperils the entire adventure.

+- 2) there must be a voluntary sacrifice,

+- 3) there must be something saved.

+The voluntary sacrifice might be: the jettison of certain cargo; the use of tugs or salvors; damage to the ship, be it, voluntary grounding, or knowingly working the engines that will result in damage.

+f) Match the words to their definitions.

+- 1. lien - apply to a higher court for a reversal of the decision of a lower court - 2. irrespective of \Box factors forming a basis for the justification of a belief - □ counterbalance, use one cost to reduce the effect of another - 3. grounds - 4. appeal - □ the jurisdiction of law courts over cases concerning ships/the sea - 5. impending □ regardless of, not taking something into account

-6. ensuing7. mitigate8. offset9. admiralty ☐ following, that happens after or as a result of ☐ imminent, approaching, that is going to happen very soon ☐ lessen the gravity of a mistake or an offence ☐ the right to keep somebody's property until a debt is paid .
-Chartering
+- 6. ensuing \Box following, that happens after or as a result of - 7. mitigate \Box imminent, approaching, that is going to happen very soon - \Box lessen the gravity of a mistake or an offence - 9. admiralty \Box the right to keep somebody's property until a debt is paid

+2. Chartering